feldera/feldera/docs/tutorials/time-series.md

 correctly and prefer to wait until all out-of-order events have been delivered.

 `WATERMARK` is an annotation on a column of a table that delays the processing of the input rows by a specified amount of time.
-More precisely, given a `WATERMARK` annotation with value `WM`, an input row with a value `X` for the watermarked column will be "held up" until the stream time of the table reaches `X + WM`, at which point the program will behave as if the row with value `X` has only just been received.
+More precisely, given a `WATERMARK` annotation with value `WM`, an input row with a value `X` for the watermarked column will be "held up" until another row with a timestamp `>=X + WM` is received, at which point the program will behave as if the row with value `X` has only just been received.

 This delay allows `WM` time units for out-of-order data to arrive.
 For a column with a `LATENESS` annotation, setting `WATERMARK` to be equal